Show All Answers

 All railroad parking station lots in Greenwich has two sections, permit area and day parking area.
 You can utilize the day parking area and will be charged a $5 a day fee.

-In accordance to the town's parking ordinance, Section 14-17.1, vehicles may not be left in the parking lot for over 24 consecutive hours.
+Unfortunately, you'll have to make alternate arrangements.
+In accordance to the Town's parking ordinance, Section §14-17.1, vehicles may not be left in the parking lot for over 24 consecutive hours.
 Vehicles parked for over 24 hours are subject to being fined and/or impounded.

 203-622-7894 (Phone)203-622-3795 (Fax)EmailReturn to the Planning & Zoning page